 Review and Decisions

-Upon receipt of the investigative report, the Board of Probation and Parole reviews the information to determine an appropriate recommendation.
+Upon receipt of the investigative report, the Missouri Parole Board reviews the information to determine an appropriate recommendation.
 A letter of recommendation is submitted to the Governor, along with the investigative report and all material submitted by the applicant.
 The Governor will render the final decision regarding clemency.

 All applicants will receive written notification of the final decision.